MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4996.md

 ## Remarks

 Many functions, member functions, template functions, and global variables in Visual Studio libraries are *deprecated*.
 Some, such as POSIX and Microsoft-specific functions, are deprecated because they now have a different preferred name.
 Some C runtime library functions are deprecated because they're insecure and have a more secure variant.
 Others are deprecated because they're obsolete.
 The deprecation messages usually include a suggested replacement for the deprecated function or global variable.

+The [`/sdl` (Enable Additional Security Checks)](../../build/reference/sdl-enable-additional-security-checks.md) compiler option elevates this warning to an error.

 ## Turn off the warning